Paul Nanson: Military career

 Nanson was commissioned into the Royal Regiment of Fusiliers in January 1986.
 He became commanding officer of the 1st Battalion Royal Regiment of Fusiliers in 2006 and was deployed to Iraq.
 He went on to be chief of staff for 1st (United Kingdom) Armoured Division in Germany in 2008, commander of the 7th Armoured Brigade in March 2011 and Director (Army) at the Joint Services Command and Staff College in April 2014.
+He was appointed a Commander of the Order of the British Empire on 26 February 2015 for distinguished services in Afghanistan.

-After that he became Commandant of the Royal Military Academy Sandhurst in September 2015.
-Nanson was given the additional appointment of General Officer Commanding Recruiting and Initial Training Command in 2018, a post which he has continued in after finishing his 5-year term at the Royal Military academy, Sandhurst as commandant.
-Nanson retired from the British Army on 4 November 2020.
+Nanson became Commandant of the Royal Military Academy Sandhurst in September 2015.
+He was given the additional appointment of General Officer Commanding Recruiting and Initial Training Command in 2018, a post in which he continued after finishing his 5-year term at the Royal Military academy, Sandhurst as commandant.
+Nanson was appointed a Companion of the Order of the Bath in the 2020 New Year Honours, and retired from the British Army on 4 November that year.

-Honours and decorations

-Nanson was appointed Commander of the Order of the British Empire (CBE) for distinguished services in Afghanistan on 26 February 2015 and Companion of the Order of the Bath (CB) in the 2020 New Year Honours.